 - Two different disasters will have profound effects on US energy policy

 - UK suffers from legacy of North Sea gas abundance

 - Plant power seen as only viable long-term alternative to petrol Read more

 In this week’s readers’ Q&A session, Jack Gerard, head of the API, the voice of the US oil industry, answers your questions.

 Next week, the person in the hotseat will be Peter Voser, the boss of one of the world’s biggest oil companies, Shell.
-This is your chance to ask him anything you want, from the controversy surrounding oil sands, to why Shell thinks gas is so important, to the prospects for drilling in the Gulf following the BP spill.
+This is your chance to ask him anything you want, from the controversy surrounding oil sands, to why Shell wants to move from oil to gas, to the prospects for drilling in the Gulf following the BP spill.
 Read more